renatabiniek/winter-wedding/README.md

 ### Features to be implemented in the future

+Due to time constraints, I was unable to implement all planned features.
+In the future, I'd like to add the following:

 * Option for the returning guest to cancel or amend their RSVP
-* Automation to send out automated emails with confirmation to the guest and to the admin using Zapier
+* Automation to send out emails with confirmation to the guest and to the admin using Zapier

 ## Technologies used
 ---